CODHES | The International Conference on Digital Humanities and Environmental Sustainability (CODHES)

 Deadline for Registration September 15, 2025

-6. The use of content generated by artificial intelligence in a paper (not limited to text, paper, figures, images, and code) shall be disclosed in the methodology or acknowledgement section.
-The AI system shall be identified, and specific sections utilizing AI-generated content shall be identified with a brief explanation.
-The use of AI system for editing and grammar enrichment needs to be disclosed as identified above.
+Our policy sets a maximum limit of 20% without acknowledgement.
+The use of content generated by artificial intelligence (AI) in a paper (including but not limited to text, figures, images, and code) shall be disclosed in the acknowledgements section and/or methodology of any paper submitted.
+The AI system used shall be identified, and specific sections of the paper that use AI-generated content shall be identified and accompanied by a brief explanation regarding the level at which the AI system was used to generate the content.
+The use of AI systems for editing and grammar enhancement is common practice and, as such, is generally outside the intent of the above policy.
+In this case, disclosure, as noted above, is recommended.